 //I have avenged you, my friends.
 Finally, rest in peace.//

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Silver3Write a Review